aaronparker/aaronparker.github.io/_posts/2011-11-08-sequencing-mozilla-firefox-8.md

   * %APPDATA%\Mozilla (preferences, bookmarks etc.); and
   * %LOCALAPPDATA%\Mozilla (browser cache)

-The default behaviour of the App-V Sequencer is to exclude %LOCALAPPDATA% - this is a good thing and I don&#8217;t recommend removing this exclusion. %APPDATA% will be included by default and whether you leave this location included in the package will depend on your specific deployment requirements; however my recommendation is to exclude this location by adding _%CSIDL_APPDATA%\Mozilla_to the exclusion list in your sequence.
+The default behaviour of the App-V Sequencer is to exclude %LOCALAPPDATA% - this is a good thing and I don't recommend removing this exclusion. %APPDATA% will be included by default and whether you leave this location included in the package will depend on your specific deployment requirements; however my recommendation is to exclude this location by adding _%CSIDL_APPDATA%\Mozilla_to the exclusion list in your sequence.
 On the client, Firefox will then create a new profile in the real file system when the user starts the browser for the first time.
 There are several reasons why this approach is a good idea:

   * Some of the configuration files within the Firefox profile include hard-codes paths – challenging if your App-V virtual drive changes between clients
-  * Virtualizing the profile increases the complexity of upgrading Firefox packages especially challenging given [Mozilla&#8217;s new approach to Firefox releases](http://www.zdnet.com/blog/bott/mozilla-to-enterprise-customers-drop-dead/3497).
+  * Virtualizing the profile increases the complexity of upgrading Firefox packages especially challenging given [Mozilla's new approach to Firefox releases](http://www.zdnet.com/blog/bott/mozilla-to-enterprise-customers-drop-dead/3497).
 By storing the Firefox profile on the real file system, Firefox can be deployed via completely unrelated packages – no need to create upgrade versions
-  * Users can potentially create multiple Firefox profiles, with each stored in the users&#8217; PKG file.
+  * Users can potentially create multiple Firefox profiles, with each stored in the users' PKG file.
 The minimum size for a new Firefox profile is 12Mb – the PKG file will grow by 12Mb for each new Firefox profile created

 By excluding %APPDATA% and not virtualizing the user profile you will gain some flexibility with your Firefox deployment.

 ### Configuring Firefox Defaults

-If a Firefox profile is not virtualized within the package any options set during the monitoring phase won&#8217;t be captured.
+If a Firefox profile is not virtualized within the package any options set during the monitoring phase won't be captured.
 Fortunately Firefox can be configured with defaults for any new profile so that it will contain your required configuration options.

 Mozilla has made it easy to deploy custom default settings and preferences – by adding files to _%ProgramFiles%\Mozilla Firefox\defaults\profile_ (change the path to suit your environment), new Firefox profiles will pick up a copy of these files when the profile is created.
 I will walk through adding a couple of files to this location to ensure that any new Firefox profile receives the required settings.
 You can find more detailed documentation on these features in the following articles: